shiyu2011/cookstock/README.md

 We also run the selection daily and post here:
 [View Daily Selection Results](./results/README.md)

-If you enjoy this project and even gain profits from it, consider supporting through a donation via PayPa
+If you enjoy this project and even gain profits from it, consider supporting through a donation via PayPal

 | **Paypal** |
 |------------|